T-POP: Test-Time Personalization with Online Preference Feedback: Conclusion

 \section{Conclusion}

-In this work, we addressed the critical cold-start problem in personalizing LLMs for new users.
+In this work, we tackled the challenge of cold-start personalization for LLMs, a critical barrier to deploying customized AI assistants for new users.
 We introduced \alg, a novel algorithm that enables rapid, real-time personalization by learning directly from online pairwise preference feedback.
 By synergistically integrating test-time alignment with dueling bandits, \alg~steers the decoding process of a frozen LLM to simultaneously exploit learned preferences and efficiently explore for new ones.
 Our extensive experiments demonstrate that \alg~achieves significant performance gains over existing baselines with minimal user interaction, confirming its data efficiency and effectiveness for swift personalization.
 Future work could explore extending this framework to handle more complex feedback structures or adapt to long-term shifts in user preferences.